15 Organization Strategies for Pack Rats

 Over-the-door organizers aren’t just for shoes.
 These organizers work well for everything from small home business supplies to toiletries and accessories.
 Keep your shoes tidy by building a shoe organizer.

-Be sure to label storage bins with what’s inside and make sure the labels will stay put (don’t use sticky notes unless you tape them down or use these) and the writing won’t get smudged or wiped off (like chalkboard labels).
+Be sure to label storage bins with what’s inside and make sure the labels will stay put and the writing won’t get smudged or wiped off (like chalkboard labels).
 Try these 12 tips for organizing with a label system.

 Try a 1-2-3 Month Approach